 Got an itch?
-With school in full swing and tots sharing everything from nap mats to brushes and hats, lice outbreaks are as common as scraped knees at the playground.
+With camp in full swing and tots sharing everything from pillows to brushes and hats, lice outbreaks are as common as scraped knees at the playground.
 While a lice diagnosis used to mean automatic sidelining until a little one was bug (and larva) free, the American Academy of Pediatrics' updated position now advises kids to attend school and camp, even if they are infested.
 We've rounded up eight ways to keep the annoying little bugs at bay throughout the year.

 Know the Facts